Yurvaj/DYING_GUESS/out/production/Guess_The_Word_Java/com/company/README.md

 8) IF THE PLAYER CANNOT KEEP UP WITH THE DIFFICULTY HE/SHE LOSES TO THE GAME.

+9) IF THE PLAYER GUESSES CORRECTLY 25 TIMES HE/SHE WINS THE GAME!

 -- UPCOMING FEATURE --

-1) DIFFICULTY LEVEL BASED ON THE PLAYER STRENGTH (PARTIALLY ADDED)

-2) SPELLS AND SPECIAL MOVES MAYBE ?
+1) IN GAME MONEY & SHOP TO BUT POWER

--- COLLABORATORS --
+-- COLLABORATION --

-1) Collaborated project being worked on by @Zohair & @UV - (Codes)

-2) Open to more suggestions.
+1) Open to collaboration and more suggestions.

 -- THANK YOU --